PanagiotisKokolis/Music-Genre-Classification/README.md

 You can use the file to be evaluated by the model, or incorportate it in test data under genre folder

 ## Preparing your dataset
-Take the Marsyas (or personal) dataset and run the prepare_dataset.py file
+Input the path of your dataset in line 6 of the prepare_dataset.py file Take the Marsyas (or personal) dataset and run the prepare_dataset.py file
 The dataset will be converted to a jsonfile of mfcc values usable by the neural network model